Reyes Browne Reilley Law Firm understands the horrific dangers distracted driving poses to people on the road.

 Next steps if you are the victim of a distracted driver accident…

-Reyes Browne Reilley Law Firm knows exactly how to handle these accident claims.
+The Dallas distracted driving lawyers at Reyes Browne Reilley Law Firm know exactly how to handle these accident claims.
 We know the law, what you legally deserve, and how to deal with other consequences of auto accidents caused by the negligent or reckless behavior of another.
 We also know what insurance companies are required to provide to you and will help you complete and file all appropriate paperwork, avoid costly mistakes and explain to you any confusing terms used by the insurance company.
 Our work will continue throughout a trial or until a settlement is received.

 Distracted Driving Frequently Asked Questions